rumkin/validation-report/readme.md

 # Validation Report

 Unified validation report interface.
 It specifies interface for the validation issues reporting and issues interface.
+This "low level" library is for creating validators also it could be used with manual validation.

 ![Build](https://img.shields.io/travis/rumkin/validation-report.svg)